howen7/Predictive_Modeling/README.md

 ---

-The DIRECTORY STRUCTURE for this project is as follows:

-├── notebooks          <- Jupyter notebooks.
-Naming convention is a name followed by a number (for ordering) │   │                     followed by the topic of the notebook, e.g.
-│   │                     oz_01_data_collection_exploration.ipynb
-│   └── exploratory    <- Raw, flow-of-consciousness, work-in-progress notebooks
-│   └── report         <- Final summary notebook(s), & pdf of final powerpoint presentation
-│
-├── src                <- customer functions, and original SyriaTel customer data │   ├── data           <- csv files containing the SyraTel's customer data, along with csv files of our features and target variables.

----

 Project Goal:

 In this project we looked at, and analyzed, SyriaTel's customer data to see what was driving their churn rate.
 Our goal was to come up with a model that could help us predict, with high precision and recall, when a customer churns, or leaves the company, and then use that model to help us narrow down which factors were the most important in driving customer churn.
 As it stands, their current churn rate is 15%.